claui/znapzupport/README.md

 ## System requirements

-- To use znapzupport, you need OS&nbsp;X 10.11 El Capitan, macOS 10.12 Sierra, or a later macOS version.
+To use znapzupport, you need:

+- OS&nbsp;X 10.11 El Capitan, macOS 10.12 Sierra, or a later macOS version;

+- ZFS; and

-- You also need znapzend version 0.17.0 or newer.
+- znapzend version 0.17.0 or newer.

 ## Installation